Metz Cathedral: The Revolution to the 21st century

 The new portal was the subject of careful study by Tornow.
 He decided upon a 14th-century Gothic style, in harmony with the rose window.
 With the French sculptor Auguste Dujardin, he visited twenty-one cathedrals in Burgundy, the Ile-de-France, Normandy and Champagne, taking photographs to act as the basis for his design.
 The final plan adapted elements of the 13th and 14th centuries, and borrowed particularly from the portals of Auxerre Cathedral, Chartres Cathedral and Amiens Cathedral.
 He also rebuilt triangular gables at the top of the north and south facades in the late Gothic style, with spires and pinnacles.
 The new south portal was completed and inaugurated on 14 May 1903.
 The final project of the exterior renovation was the La Mutte tower, which was granted back to the church by the city, which had taken it as the municipal bell tower.

 Major restoration and rebuilding also took place inside the cathedral, under another architect, Wilhelm Schmitz.
 He enlarged the choir, restored damaged windows, constructed new choir stalls, and installed a new stone choir screen, new altars, and new bronze doors for the west portal.
 In 1914 war interrupted the work.
 In 1918, at the end of the First World War, Lorraine and the cathedral were returned to France.
-The forty-four new choir stalls, made in Colmar in 1914, were finally installed 1922.
+The forty-four new choir stalls, made in Colmar in 1914, were finally installed in 1922.

 Between the First and Second World Wars, little funding was available to restore or improve the cathedral; the only significant addition was a new bishop's chair, installed in 1932.
 However, after the Second World War, chief architect Robert Renaud began a campaign to restore and renew the art.
 He had a copy made and installed of the angel-musician statue which had decorated the roof–it had been blown down in a storm in 1952.
 In 1965, a stained glass window of David and Bathsheba, designed by Marc Chagall was installed in Bay 9, along with windows by other contemporary artists.

 Until 1960 all the furnishings of the cathedral were either original Gothic or recreations of Gothic.
 That year the cathedral began to acquire modern works of furniture and art, including windows designed by Marc Chagall, Jacques Villon and other artists.

 In 1999 another wind storm broke loose a pinnacle from the roof, which fell through the roof of the sacristy, requiring major work.
 The west rose window also showed signs of weakness, due to the absence of a supporting buttress on the west, and began to crack.
 It was reinforced with two steel supports between 1995 and 2000.
 The La Mutte tower was restored beginning in 2009, including the restoration of the bells and their mechanism.